-As indicated in the basic data, the withdrawal flow rate is also 20 tons / hr, regardless of the storage pressure.
+As indicated in the basic data, the withdrawal flow rate is also 29.3 tons / hr, regardless of the storage pressure.

 At the storage well outlet, the gas first flows through a slug catcher in order to separate any possible water outflows or condensed water.
-At the outlet of this tank, a valve and a flow meter are used to regulate the flow.
+At the outlet of this tank, a valve and a flow meter are used to regulate the flow and the pressure.
 Hydrogen goes to the main station using the same lines as for injection.